mallocator/Elasticsearch-Exporter/CONTRIBUTING.md

     id: 'your driver unique id',
     name: 'your driver name',
     version: '1.0',
-    desciption: 'a description of what your driver does' }
+    description: 'a description of what your driver does' }
 ```